ArchanaRohilla/Pewlett-Hackard-Analysis/README.md

 	--Refer to titles_retirees.csv in Data folder.
 	SELECT * FROM titles_retirees;

-##--List of Only the Most Recent Titles
+* List of Only the Most Recent Titles
 --list of retirees with their titles in decending order as per from_date column
 	SELECT *,
 	ROW_NUMBER() OVER (PARTITION BY first_name, last_name ORDER BY from_date DESC) AS r_num